Learn how to make homemade bath soaks and salts from everyday ingredients that are probably already in your home! Non-toxic and easy!

 - Affordable: Seriously… a huge box of Epsom salts is like $5 at the pharmacy.
 Oatmeal and baking soda are just as cheap.

 - Zero-Waste: Avoiding extra packaging is a bit of a theme for me lately.
-So a plastic-wrapped bath bomb is not going to be my favourite.
+So a plastic-wrapped bath bomb is not going to be my favorite.

 - No Uncertain Ingredients: We’re not huge fans of chemical scents and unpronounceable ingredients.
 While I’m not about to whip up a batch of homemade hand cream, it is super easy to make homemade bath products.